 Matrix Transformations

-The matrices are used frequently in computer graphics and the matrix transformations are one of the core mechanics of any 3D graphics, the chain of matrix transformations allows to render a 3D object on a 2D monitor.
+The matrices are used frequently in computer graphics and the matrix transformations are one of the core mechanics of any 3D graphics, the chain of matrix transformations allows rendering a 3D object on a 2D monitor.

 Affine Space